C++98 Function Interfaces: Overloading and Default Parameters

 // 错误:非默认参数不能出现在默认参数后面

-// void bad_init(int freq = 1000000, int mode, int bits); // 编译错误Therefore, when designing function signatures, the order of parameters is very important.
-A practical principle is: put the parameters that most often need customization on the left, and put the parameters that almost never change on the right.
+// void bad_init(int freq = 1000000, int mode, int bits); // 编译错误Therefore, the order of parameters is critical when designing function signatures.
+A practical rule of thumb is: place the parameters most frequently customized on the left, and the ones that rarely change on the right.

-Rule two: default arguments can only be specified once, and should be placed in the declaration.
-This point is especially important in projects where header files and source files are separated.
-Default values are part of the interface, not implementation details—if you write the default arguments again in the .cpp, the compiler will think you are trying to redefine the rules and will directly report an error.
+Rule Two: Default parameters can be specified only once and should be located at the declaration.
+This is particularly important in projects where header files and source files are separated.
+The default value is part of the interface, not an implementation detail—if you write the default parameter again in the .cpp file, the compiler will treat it as an attempt to redefine the rule and will raise an error.

 // uart.h —— 声明时指定默认参数